Whovillage/quickdoc/README.md

 ### Quickdoc

-Amedical assistive app for doctors@
+A medical assistive app for doctors.